israeljuri/explore-js-builtin-objects/README.md

-# JavaScript-Built-in-Objects
+# Exploring JavaScript built-in Objects
 Sometimes the likes of Lodash are just an overkill for the problem, that's basically why we even have these built-in objects.
-So here's A mental model to work with JavaScript Built in Objects.
+So this repo provides a mental model to work with JavaScript Built in objects, to better understand it's capabilities and when to use them.

+# Available Models
+A markdown file is available for each object, giving and overview and how to work with it, **below is just a summary**.

-# **Array**
+## **Array**
 1. Adding, Removing & Emptying
 2. Finding (Primitive and Reference)
 3. Combining & Splitting